-To demonstrate the Potential Applicants' intent to comply, the applicants must certify the following:
+To demonstrate the Potential Applicants' intent to comply, the following must be certified:

-- State Historical Preservation Act (SHPA), National Environmental Policy Act (NEPA) (42 U.S.C. part 4321 et seq.) and National Historic Preservation Act (NHPA) (54 U.S.C. part 300101 et seq.) - Understands that NEPA analysis will be required for every project funded through the BEAD Program and agrees to provide sufficient information to allow for NEPA analysis such as a detailed project description, including applicable supporting documentation. - Understands that they are responsible for identifying and obtaining applicable Federal, State and Local Permits (such as ease ments) required to complete any BEAD projects. - Cooperate with NTIA in identifying feasible measures to reduce or avoid any identified adverse environmental impacts of their proposed projects or other eligible activities.
+State Historical Preservation Act (SHPA), National Environmental Policy Act (NEPA) (42 U.S.C. §§ 4321 et seq.) and National Historic Preservation Act (NHPA) (54 U.S.C. §§ 300101 et seq.)

+Understands that NEPA analysis will be required for every project funded through the BEAD Program and agrees to provide sufficient information to allow for NEPA analysis such as a detailed project description, including applicable supporting documentation.

+Understands that they are responsible for identifying and obtaining applicable Federal, State and Local Permits (such as easements) required to complete any BEAD projects.

+Cooperate with NTIA in identifying feasible measures to reduce or avoid any identified adverse environmental impacts of their proposed projects or other eligible activities.